Admission to Recovery Services for Adults and Youths Declined During Five-Year Period

 SUD Recovery Services for Adults

-SUD-related admissions for adults (18 years and older) to County recovery facilities rose 7% between 2020/21 and 2021/22, yet admissions remain down 30% from five years ago (2017/18 – 2021/22).
-Over this period, there was a 173% increase in admissions for “other drugs,” which may include tranquilizers, sedatives, hallucinogens, inhalants, or other drugs.
-Meanwhile, there were double digit decreases for admissions for methamphetamines, opiates, cannabis, cocaine, and alcohol.
-Twenty-five percent of adult clients receiving SUD services also received County mental health services in 2021/22, while 31% have received mental health services in their lifetimes.[2]
-Methamphetamines and opiates accounted for 33% and 32% of adult admissions, respectively.
+SUD-related admissions for adults (18 years and older) to County recovery facilities stayed relatively stable between 2022/23 (5,427 admissions) and 2023/24 (5,443 admissions) yet remain down 9% from five years ago (2019/20 – 2023/24).
+Over this five-year period, there was a 690% increase in admissions for “other drugs,” which may include tranquilizers, sedatives, hallucinogens, inhalants, or other drugs.
+Admissions for cocaine rose by 30% and opiate admissions increased by 3%.
+Meanwhile, there were double-digit decreases for admissions for methamphetamines and alcohol.
+Despite the rapid increase in admissions for other drugs, admissions for other drugs is the second lowest cause of admissions after cocaine.
+In 2023/24, opiates and methamphetamines accounted for the highest proportion of adult admissions, 36% and 27%, respectively.

-SUD-RELATED ADMISSIONS TO RECOVERY FOR MOST SUBSTANCES CONTINUES TO DECLINE
+SUD-RELATED ADMISSIONS TO RECOVERY DECREASE FOR ALCOHOL, METHAMPHETAMINE, AND CANNABIS

 SUD Recovery Services for Youth